Home Assessment Tips

 WINDOWS

 Heat from a wildland fire can cause windows to break even before the home ignites.
-This allows burning embers to enter and start internal fires.
+It allows burning embers to enter and start internal fires.
 Single-pane and large windows are particularly vulnerable.

 DECK or PATIO COVER